📋 On This Page

 Who manages the draw process?
 Understand exactly how construction draws work at this lender — who orders inspections, how quickly funds are released after milestones, and whether there are draw fees.
 Builder-friendly draw processes keep your project moving.

 Can you shop multiple lenders for me?
-A mortgage broker can compare rates and terms across multiple lenders rather than presenting you with a single option.
+A direct lender that shops multiple investors can compare rates and terms across multiple sources rather than presenting you with a single option.
 More competition means better rates for you.

 Our approach: Adam Bartling & Team shops multiple lenders to find the best rate for your specific situation.
 We work for you — not a single bank.
 For VA construction loans in Texas, we know which lenders have the strongest OTC programs, the fastest draw timelines, and the most builder-friendly processes.
 That local knowledge shortens your timeline and often saves thousands.